Crissium/SilverDict/README.md

 In order to enable the feature of Chinese conversion, you need to install the Python package `opencc`.

-To use full-text search, please install `xapian`, optionally also `lxml`.
+To use full-text search, please install `xapian`.

 #### Note about the non pure Python dependencies